kubedb/docs/docs/concepts/database-proxy/proxysql.md

 ### .spec.version

-`.spec.version` is a required field specifying the name of the [ProxySQLVersion](/docs/concepts/catalog/proxysql.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `ProxySQLVersion` crd,
+`.spec.version` is a required field specifying the name of the [ProxySQLVersion](/docs/concepts/catalog/proxysql.md) CRD where the docker images are specified.
+Currently, when you install KubeDB, it creates the following `ProxySQLVersion` CRD,

 - `2.0.4`